Registration - NL Host Nation

 ePortal

-The ePortal is an online registration system for staff of international organisations and members of their household.
-The ePortal is used to (de)register, to notify the Ministry of any changes and to apply for identity cards for staff members and members of their household.
+The ePortal is an online registration system used for registering and deregistering all staff of international organisations and members of their household, notifying the Ministry of any changes, and applying for identity cards for staff members and members of their household (see 2.1 Notifying the Ministry of Foreign Affairs).

 The ePortal is accessible to registration officers, who are responsible for keeping all the information up to date.
-A registration officer should already be registered with the Protocol Department of the 15 Ministry of Foreign Affairs as a staff member of the international organisation in question.
-Staff members not known to the Protocol Department of the Ministry of Foreign Affairs cannot be registered as registration officers.
+A registration officer should already be registered by means of a Note Verbale with the Protocol Department of the Ministry of Foreign Affairs as a staff member of the international organisation in question.
+Staff members not known to the Protocol Department of the Ministry of Foreign Affairs cannot be registered as registration officers (see Note Verbale DPG-Min-BuZa.2024.20694-54).

-If a staff member’s current status is not correctly recorded, they run the risk of having to pay or claim back costs.
+If a staff member’s current status is not correctly recorded, they run the risk of having to pay or claim back tax.

 BRP (formerly GBA)

-The municipal Personal Records Database (Basisregistratie Personen, BRP) contains information on the number and names of residents at each address.
+The municipal Personal Records Database (Basisregistratie Personen, BRP) contains information on the number and names of residents at each address in the municipality.
 The municipality needs this information to implement specific national and local legislation and for other administrative purposes.

 The Ministry would like to outline one specific national law regarding the BRP.

-Every resident of the Netherlands aged 18 and over whose details are recorded in the municipal Personal Records Database (BRP) will receive a letter and a registration form containing a request to register their wishes in the Donor Register.
-As from 1 July 2020, newcomers who register in the BRP will also receive a request, after three years, to make their wishes known in the Donor Register.
-The general principle is that once a person has received two such letters and has not yet indicated whether or not they object to organ donation, that person will automatically be registered as having ‘no objection’.
-Ultimately, the definitive decision regarding a deceased person’s wishes with respect to donating his or her organs and tissues will always be taken in consultation with family members.
+Under the Organ Donation Act, every resident of the Netherlands aged 18 and over whose details are recorded in the municipal Personal Records Database (BRP) is sent a letter and a registration form containing a request to register their wishes concerning organ donation in the Donor Register.
+Since 1 July 2020, newcomers who register in the BRP have also been sent a letter after three years requesting them to make their wishes known in the Donor Register.
+The general principle is that once a person has received two such letters and has not indicated whether or not they object to organ donation, that person will automatically be registered as having no objection.
+But the final decision regarding a deceased person’s wishes with respect to donating their organs and tissues is always taken in consultation with family members.

-Specifically in relation to the employees of international organisations, this means that if an individual’s particulars are registered in the BRP, for instance because they have been issued with a digipass device/DigiD or a parking permit, they too will receive a letter asking them to register their wishes in the Donor Register.
-The application of the WOD depends on whether or not a person is registered in the BRP.
+Specifically in relation to the employees of international organisations, this means that if an individual’s particulars are registered in the BRP because for instance they have been issued with a digipass device/DigiD or a parking permit, they too will receive a letter asking them to register their wishes in the Donor Register.
+The application of the Organ Donation Act is linked to whether or not a person is registered in the BRP.

-More information about this new Act of Parliament, can be found in the Note Verbale DPG Min-BuZa.2019.4599-21 with FAQ’s and online at: donorregister.
+More information about the Organ Donation Act can be found in Note Verbale DPG Min-BuZa.2019.4599-21 with FAQs and online at: donorregister.

-More information on the donation procedure is provided in English, Deutsch, Polski, 中文, Türkçe and العربیة as well as Nederlands at: transplantatiestichting
+More information on the donation procedure is provided in various languages (English, German, Polish, Chinese, Turkish, Arabic and Dutch) at: transplantatiestichting

-The Ministry of Foreign Affairs wishes to emphasise once again that the above arrangements apply solely to diplomats and employees of international organisations who are registered in the BRP.
-For diplomats who are registered only in PROBAS, nothing will change and no action needs to be taken.
+It is emphasised that the above arrangements apply solely to employees of international organisations who are registered in the BRP.
+For employees who are registered only in PROBAS, nothing will change and no action needs to be taken.

 Protection of privacy